smoll/docker-staging-env-poc/README.md

     * Consul provides a simple K-V store of the IPs and ports of whatever we tell it.
     * Registrator provides automatic registering of newly "upped" containers to Consul, and also automatically deregisters them when they are killed.
 * On host 3, we'll start Consul, NGINX and Consul Template.
-    * NGINX provides a simple load balancing solution, i.e. `$ curl http://loadbalancerip/myapp` should automatically round-robin between the containers on host 1 and 2.
+    * NGINX provides a simple load balancing solution, i.e. `$ curl http://loadbalancerforservice` should automatically round-robin between the app containers on host 1 and 2.
     * Consul Template will automatically rewrite the NGINX config and restart it whenever a container is started or stopped, as notified by Registrator (I think).

 ## Steps